Jamiroquai: 2010–2019: Rock Dust Light Star and Automaton

-2017–present: Automaton and beyond

 Jamiroquai released their 2017 album, Automaton, through Virgin EMI.
 It was their eighth studio album and the first in seven years, reaching number 4 in the UK.
-It was produced by Kay and band keyboardist Matt Johnson, and it "carefully balance[s] their signature sound with… EDM, soul and trap sounds", according to Ryan Patrick of Exclaim!.
+It was produced by Kay and band keyboardist Matt Johnson, and it "carefully balance[s] their signature sound with...
+EDM, soul and trap sounds", according to Ryan Patrick of Exclaim!.
 Craig Jenkins of Vulture writes: "Arrangements that used to spill out over horn, flute, didgeridoo, and string accompaniments now lean closer to French house".
-By 2018, the group's line-up consisted of Kay, Harris, McKenzie, Johnson, Paul Turner on bass guitar, percussionist Sola Akingbola, Nate Williams on guitar and keyboards and Howard Whiddett with Ableton Live.
+By 2018, the group's line-up consisted of Kay, Harris, McKenzie, Johnson, Turner, percussionist Sola Akingbola, Nate Williams on guitar and keyboards and Howard Whiddett with Ableton Live.

+2021-present: The Heels of Steel Tour and upcoming ninth studio album

-Jay Kay announced on the back notes of their 2021 single "Everybody's Going To The Moon", that the band were working on a new album.
+Kay announced on the back notes of their 2021 re-released single "Everybody's Going to the Moon" that the band were working on a new album.
+On 19 March 2024, Kay announced that recording sessions for the new album were underway.
+On 18 November 2024, Jamiroquai announced their upcoming UK and Europe 2025 tour, The Heels of Steel Tour, which is set to commence 6 November running through 12 December 2025.
+It will be their first live tour since 2019.

+On November 6, 2025, The Heels of Steel Tour kicked off in Barcelona, Spain.
+During the concert, Jamiroquai debuted three new songs: "Disco Stays the Same", "Shadow in the Night" and "Queen Machine".